CartographerLabs/Pinpoint/README.md

 **Note: Tooling is in development and not completed.**

-Python tooling creating an extreamist classification model based on the research Understanding the [Radical Mind: Identifying Signals to Detect Extremist Content on Twitter by Mariam Nouh, Jason R.C.
+Python tooling creating an extremism classification model based on the research Understanding the [Radical Mind: Identifying Signals to Detect Extremist Content on Twitter by Mariam Nouh, Jason R.C.
 Nurse, and Michael Goldsmith](https://arxiv.org/pdf/1905.08067.pdf).

 Required datasets include:
 - Extreamist magazine https://www.kaggle.com/fifthtribe/isis-religious-texts